mballard29/this-sounds-like/README.md

 </p>
 <h4>Usage</h4>
 <p class="lead">
-    On the home page, enter the link to an album page from
+    On the home page, enter the link to an album page or song lyrics page from
     <a href="https://genius.com/" class="link-light">Genius.com</a>.
     This will take the form of <code>'https://genius.com/albums/&ltartist name>/&ltalbum name>'</code>.
 </p>